-A ketogenic diet is a very low carbohydrate, moderate protein and high fat-based nutrition plan that trains your metabolism to use ketones for energy.
+A ketogenic diet is a very low carbohydrate, moderate protein, and high fat-based nutrition plan that trains your metabolism to use ketones for energy.
 There are medical reasons to incorporate a Keto plan into your life, like improving insulin sensitivity and reducing inflammation.
-The Keto diet has also become a popular way to improve lean muscle, increase fat metabolism and lose weight quickly.
-But starting a ketogenic diet can be daunting for some, so we’ve rounded up the best tips for beginning a ketogenic diet.

 After your body has adapted to the transition, you will likely find that you have a boost in mental and physical energy.
 You will have fewer afternoon “crashes” and you might even sleep better and wake up refreshed.
 Generally, after the transition, you will also tend to have fewer food cravings and feel less hungry.